 42 Mariano Rivera, pitcher, 1995-2013, September 22, 2013

-In addition, Monument Park Plaques have been given to Miller Huggins (Monument) and Joe McCarthy, who never wore a number (even though McCarthy managed in the major leagues until 1950); to Lefty Gomez, Red Ruffing and Allie Reynolds, without their numbers being retired (11, 15 and 22, respectively); and to George Steinbrenner (Monument), Jacob Ruppert, Ed Barrow, Mel Allen and Bob Sheppard, who were nonuniformed personnel.
+In addition, Monument Park Plaques have been given to Miller Huggins (Monument) and Joe McCarthy, who never wore a number (even though McCarthy managed in the major leagues until 1950); to Lefty Gomez, Red Ruffing, Paul O'Neill, Allie Reynolds, Tino Martinez and Goose Gossage, without their numbers being retired (11, 15, 21, 22, 24 and 54, respectively); and to George Steinbrenner (Monument), Jacob Ruppert, Ed Barrow, Mel Allen and Bob Sheppard, who were nonuniformed personnel.
+Randolph's Plaque will be added.

-Removed from circulation, but not yet officially retired, are the 6 of Joe Torre, the 20 of Jorge Posada, the 21 of Paul O’Neill, and the 51 of Bernie Williams.
-Presumably, the 2 of Derek Jeter and the 46 of Andy Pettitte will also be retired.
+Removed from circulation, but not yet officially retired, is O'Neill's Number 21.
+Presumably, the 2 of Derek Jeter will also be retired.
 The 13 of Alex Rodriguez?
-At this point, who knows.
+As Pete Rose would say, Don't bet on it.

 Top 10 Uniform Numbers that Should Be Retired